JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

     """
     location = settings.MEDIAFILES_LOCATION
 ```
 11. With these settings prepared, when we deploy to Heroku, the terminal will run the Django collect static command, all the static files within the app will be collected and stored on AWS automatically.
 For media files that are not uploaded as part of the applications CRUD functionality, they need to be uploaded to the AWS media bucket.
-To do this, open the media folder on the bucket and click upload, then its just a matter of dragging and dropping the images.
+To do this, open the media folder on the bucket and click upload, then it’s just a matter of dragging and dropping the images.
 In my case, I had to do this with my Hero Images.

 12. Add and commit these changes to your repository.